cabinetofcuriosity/homebase/list-of-databases.md

 ## Arctos

 - Link: [Arctos](http://arctos.database.museum/home.cfm)
-- About:
+- About: This site, used by the UCB Museum of Vertebrate Zoology, houses data from dozens of universities and museums about mammal, bird, reptile, amphibian, fish, microorganism, and other types of specimens.
-- Type of data offered:
+- Type of data offered: Data is offered as specimen information (weight, size, sample types, etc) or as observation information (mostly hand-written or transcribed field notes)
-- How to access data:
+- How to access data: Use the "search" function and its GUI to search by many different filters, including species name, locality (map capabilities too!), collector, etc.

 ## GBIF